American Heritage/American Academy Schools has created this privacy statement in order to demonstrate our firm

 Commits, or allows to be committed, sexual battery, or lewd or lascivious acts, against the child.

-Reporting Process: Reports of abuse must be made to the state by calling the toll-free Abuse Hotline at (800) 962-2873.
+Reporting Process: Reports of abuse must be made to the state by calling the toll-free Abuse Hotline at (800) 962-2873 or report online at: http://www.dcf.state.fl.us/abuse/report/.
 If you would like assistance in making the report, you may contact the Nurse (Lower School) or the Guidance Counselor (Upper School) and your administrator.
 During the summer session, you are welcome to contact any administrator.
 Seeking assistance from the School’s administration does not satisfy your obligation to report child abuse directly to DCF.
-After you have made a report, please notify the CFO so the School can assist with investigations and/or ensure that appropriate personnel are watchful for signs of future potential abuse of the child(ren) in question.
+After you have made a report, please notify our Vice President or President so the School may assist with investigations and/or ensure that appropriate personnel are watchful for signs of future potential abuse of the child(ren) in question.
 Employees who report concerns of suspected abuse, abandonment, or neglect are expected to cooperate in any investigation by child protective services.

 Criminal Penalties for Failure to Report: It is a third degree felony to fail to report suspected abuse, abandonment, or neglect.
 In addition, an educator’s teaching certificate may be suspended or revoked from any person who knowingly failed to report child abuse, abandonment or neglect.

-Immunity for Reporting in Good Faith.
-Under the provisions of Florida Stat. § 39.203, employees who, in good faith, report suspected child abuse, neglect, or abandonment are immune from civil or criminal liability for reporting such information and participating in any investigation.
-Other than the report itself and communication with the CFO, the information about the suspected child abuse, abandonment, or neglect should remain confidential for the protection of the child.
+Immunity for Reporting in Good Faith: Under the provisions of Florida Stat. § 39.203, employees who, in good faith, report suspected child abuse, neglect, or abandonment are immune from civil or criminal liability for reporting such information and participating in any investigation.
+Other than the report itself and communication with our Vice President and/or President, the information about the suspected child abuse, abandonment, or neglect should remain confidential for the protection of the child.
 You will not be penalized by the School for reporting abuse in good faith.